sohaibbg/enrolmentToJson/README.md

 Feel free to fork and submit **pull requests** to implement the following:

-    implement "Saturday Only", "Tuesday Only", etc. corner cases in cleanCourses Add user friendly CLI
+1. implement "Saturday Only", "Tuesday Only", etc. corner cases in cleanCourses